fschuindt/blog/_posts/2019-10-04-linkerd-service-mesh-cpu-footprint-on-kubernetes.md

 title: Linkerd service mesh CPU footprint on Kubernetes
 ---

 I've been using Linkerd for a while on staging environments, but now I finally deployed it to production.
-I went to inspect its CPU/memory footprint on my older Prometheus/Grafana setup.
+And I went to inspect its CPU/memory footprint on my older Prometheus/Grafana setup.
 The Kubernetes cluster for production is *3-node-sized* with 2GB RAM each and it's running at DigitalOcean.
 After a whole day since the initial setup (which is really simple) the result is what follows.

 ### CPU at node 1/3 (with annotations)
 ![Linkerd CPU footprint graph, node 1/3 with annotations](https://i.postimg.cc/WjpqjnLJ/cpu-prod-node-1-annotations.png)